abudrionis/icdcoder/README.md

 An example of how it could look like if you want to test a single discharge summary:

-`python3 baseline_coder.py -test_text "patient med crohns sjukdom utstriven" -trained_model ./models/my_own_baseline_model/my_own_ICD_model.sav -vectorizer ./models/my_own_baseline_model/my_own_vectorizer.sav -stopwords ./my_own_stopwords.txt`
+`python3 baseline_coder.py -test_text "patient med crohns sjukdom utskriven" -trained_model ./models/my_own_baseline_model/my_own_ICD_model.sav -vectorizer ./models/my_own_baseline_model/my_own_vectorizer.sav -stopwords ./my_own_stopwords.txt`

-Here, the argument -test_text is used to predict the ICD codes of the the discharge summary "patient med crohns sjukdom utstriven".
+Here, the argument -test_text is used to predict the ICD codes of the the discharge summary "patient med crohns sjukdom utskriven".